-The name “Timbuktu” has long conjured a tantalizing paradise, an African El Dorado where even the slaves were rumored to wear gold.
-Beginning in the late eighteenth century, a series of explorers gripped by the fever for “discovery” tried repeatedly to reach the fabled city.
-But expedition after expedition went disastrously awry, succumbing to enslavement, attack, and disease.
-Timbuktu was rich in another way too.
-An ancient center of learning, it was home to tens of thousands of ancient manuscripts, on subjects ranging from religion to poetry, law to history.
-When al-Qaeda-linked jihadists surged across Mali in 2012, threatening their existence, an extraordinary thing happened: a team of librarians and archivists conspired to spirit the manuscripts into hiding.
-Relying on extensive research and firsthand reporting, Charlie English expertly twines these two suspenseful strands into a fraught and fascinating account of one of the planet's extraordinary places, and the myths from which it has become inseparable.
+For westerners, the name ‘Timbuktu’ has long conjured a tantalising paradise, an African El Dorado where even the slaves wore gold.
+Beginning in the late eighteenth century, a series of explorers gripped by the fever for discovery tried to reach the fabled city, but one expedition after another succumbed to attack, climate, and disease.
+In fact, Timbuktu was rich in a different way.
+For centuries a centre of Islamic learning, it was home to tens of thousands of manuscripts which covered every subject under the Saharan sun.
+In 2012, when al-Qaeda-linked jihadists surged across Mali and threatened the existence of these precious documents, a team of librarians and archivists joined forces to spirit the manuscripts to safety Relying on extensive research and firsthand reporting, English expertly twines two suspenseful strands into a fascinating account of one of the planet's extraordinary places, and the myths from which it has become inseparable.